WHO IS IT FOR?

-He will send you an application for you to fill out.
-He will then set up a one-on-one conversation with you over Zoom to determine if this program is a good fit for where you are at right now.
+He will then set up a one-on-one conversation with you over Zoom to determine if this program is a good fit for where your organization is at right now.
 This course is for people who are really serious about putting in the time and effort to evolve as managers and make an even greater impact in their work.

 WHEN DOES IT START?

 This program will start for your organization at the earliest convenient time for you.